dbwebb-se/mvc/example/symfony-codestyle/README.md

 composer require --working-dir=tools/php-cs-fixer friendsofphp/php-cs-fixer
 ```

-Now you can execute the fixer byt this.
+Now you can execute the tool like this.

 ```
 tools/php-cs-fixer/vendor/bin/php-cs-fixer fix src